crissNb/Dynamic-Island-Sketchybar/README.md

 You can to adjust default settings with `sketchybar --default`.
 See `sketchybarrc.example` of this repository for example on how to set up Dynamic-Island-Sketchybar.

+By default, this plugin is meant to be used with macOS's default menu bar.
+When using this plugin without macOS's default menu bar (with `Automatically hide and show the menu bar` option turned on), you need to set P_DYNAMIC_ISLAND_TOPMOST option to "off" ([see configuration](#configuration)).

 Updating
 =============
 Just go into the `Dynamic-Island-Sketchybar` and pull the changes.